brainpower/bp-letsenc/README.md

 When requesting certificates, the account key will be read from this file.<br>
 It is passed to acme-tiny via `--account-key`.

+Default_: $xbasedir/account.key

 ### acckeysize

 The size in bits of the account key.
-Only used when generating an account key.<br>
+Only used when generating an account key.

+Default: 4096

 ### acmebin